Micro-credentials from Ontario’s postsecondary schools

 - supported the creation of up to 250 new micro-credentials in response to regional labour market needs through the Micro-credentials Challenge Fund

 - strengthened partnerships between postsecondary institutions, training providers and employers

 - promoted micro-credentials among learners and employers

 - supported students with financial need to pay for education geared to in-demand jobs, through OSAP

 - piloted a virtual passport that allows a learner to track, store and share their learning experience

 Our plan also includes prioritizing micro-credentials with changes to the Better Jobs Ontario program (formerly Second Career).
 This will help support workers laid off due to COVID-19 by making it easier for them to retrain and upgrade their skills.

 In 2019, we funded micro-credential pilots through two government programs: RapidSkills and eCampusOntario pilots.

-The RapidSkills pilot program, launched in 2020, encourages the development of short-duration, industry sensitive training and tests its potential.
+The RapidSkills pilot program, launched in 2020, encouraged the development and tested the potential of short-duration, industry sensitive training.

-The goal is to help more workers gain the in-demand skills employers are looking for in the auto and advanced manufacturing sectors.
+The goal of the program was to help more workers gain the in-demand skills employers were looking for in the auto and advanced manufacturing sectors.
 RapidSkills provided funding to selected lead organizations to develop and deliver training to workers who were laid off, underutilized or at risk of layoff.